Blog

 How Long Do Most Couples Do Therapy?

 The duration of couples therapy can vary depending on the specific needs of the couple and the therapeutic approach used.
-On average, couples may attend therapy for about 12 to 20 sessions, though some may require fewer sessions, and others may benefit from a longer-term commitment.
+On average, couples may attend therapy for about 12 to 20 sessions.
+However, some may require fewer sessions, and others may benefit from a longer-term commitment.
 Emotionally Focused Therapy (EFT) typically involves a shorter, more intensive course of treatment.
 Many couples experience significant improvement within 8 to 20 sessions, making EFT a relatively time-efficient option.
 The focus on addressing the root emotional issues and fostering a secure attachment often leads to rapid progress.

 Is Online Therapy Effective for Couples?

-Moreover, the technology used in online therapy platforms has advanced significantly, enabling therapists to conduct sessions in a way that closely mirrors the dynamics of in-person therapy.
+Moreover, the technology used in online therapy platforms has advanced significantly.
+It enables therapists to conduct sessions in a way that closely mirrors the dynamics of in-person therapy.
 Video conferencing tools, secure messaging, and virtual exercises allow therapists to engage with couples effectively, facilitating meaningful discussions and interventions.
 However, it’s important for couples to consider their comfort level with technology and whether they feel they can engage fully in an online format.
 For some, the physical presence of a therapist and the experience of being in a neutral space might be important factors for their therapeutic process.
 Ultimately, the effectiveness of online therapy will depend on the couple’s preferences and their commitment to the process.

 Which Therapy Focuses on Attachment with Couples?

 Emotionally Focused Therapy (EFT) is the primary approach that focuses on attachment in couples.
-Developed by Dr. Sue Johnson, EFT is grounded in attachment theory, which posits that humans have an innate need for secure emotional bonds with others.
+Developed by Dr. Sue Johnson, EFT is grounded in attachment theory.
+It posits that humans have an innate need for secure emotional bonds with others.
 In the context of couples therapy, EFT aims to help partners understand and strengthen these bonds, particularly when they have been weakened by conflict, emotional disconnection, or other relational difficulties.

 The Power of Healing Attachment Injuries